DIVERSITY, EQUITY & INCLUSION

 COMPLETED

-• Participated in community rally and offered support from senior team members following hate crime incident in Regent Park in 2020
+• Executive team members spoke at a community rally and offered support, following a hate crime incident in Regent Park 2020.

-• Built an eight-bedroom fully accessible home for L’Arche Toronto within our Artworks Tower condominium in Regent Park to meet the assisted-living needs of L’Arche, which provides housing for people with intellectual disabilities
+• In 2023, completed construction of an eight-bedroom fully accessible home for L’Arche Toronto within our Artworks Tower condominium in Regent Park.
+The home was designed through Daniels Accessibility Designed Program to meet tehe assisted living needs of L’Arche, which provides housing for people with intellectual disabilities.

-• In collaboration with AccessNow, facilitated a “Map Mission” of the Regent Park community to rate the accessibility of various spaces and hosted a follow-up event to share results and foster open conversation around accessibility in the built environment
+• In collaboration with AccessNow and members of the Regent Park community, we facilitated a “Map Mission” of the Regent Park community to rate the accessibility of various spaces and hosted a follow-up event to share results and foster open conversation around accessibility in the built environment.

 ONGOING

-• Supporting diverse local and emerging artists through local art procurement with a focus on artists belonging to equity deserving groups
+• Continuing to support and prioritize diverse local and emerging artists through art and social procurement, with a focus on artists belonging to equity-deserving groups across our entire portfolio.

-• Taking an Indigenous-focused approach to landscape architecture at our new communities and presentations centres
+• Taking an Indigenous-focused approach to landscape architecture at our new communities and presentation centres.

 Daniels’ Commitment To Truth & Reconciliation